Juuso Simpanen

-Juuso Simpanen (born 8 June 1991) is a Finnish former footballer.
+Juuso Simpanen (born 8 June 1991) is a Finnish ultra runner and former footballer.
 He has played for Finnish Ykkönen club Seinäjoen Jalkapallokerho.

 After starting his career with local TiPS, young Simpanen moved to neighbours FC Honka, where he finished his football grooming and raised to the first team squad in 2010.
 Simpanen was part of the team that won the Finnish League Cup in the same year.
 He was awarded as man of the match in the final against JJK.

+Since 2021, Simpanen has had success in ultra trail running, winning races such as NUTS Karhunkierros and Kullamannen.